E-G-C/Nunjucksu/README.md

 | ------------------------- | --------------------------------- | ---------------------------------------------- |
 | `nunjucksu.renderAll`     | Render Nunjucksu Templates        | Manually rerender every configured transform. |

-The extension auto-activates when it detects at least one `.vscode/*.njk.yaml` file in the workspace.
+The extension auto-activates when it detects at least one `.njk.yaml` or `.njk.json` configuration file in the workspace (either in `.vscode/` or in any directory).

 ## Known Limitations